Fokker-Planck equation on metric graphs: Fokker-Planck equation on a simple star graph

-Here we address the problem of Fokker-Planck equation on graphs considering first simplest graph topology in the form of Y-junction (basic star graph).
+Here we address the problem of Fokker-Planck equation on graphs considering first simplest graph topology in the form of Y-junction, basic star graph.
+Such graph is the basic unit that allows to construct arbitrary or most of the graph structures (architectures).
 We note that the problem evolution equation on graphs has become separate topic in mathematical and theoretical physics during past decade.
 The graphs are defined as the quasi-one-dimensional domains consisting of bonds connected to each other according to the rule, which is called topology of a graph.
 An evolution equation on graphs is written on each bond and each equation related to other through the vertex boundary conditions, which are imposed at the nodes of a graph.
 An effective approach for solving evolution equations on graphs was proposed in \cite{Zarif} for nonlinear Schrodinger equation and applied later to sine-Gordon \cite{EPL11} and nonlinear Dirac \cite{PRE1} equations.
 The method is based on using the solution of an evolution equation on a line to construct solution on a graph by fulfilling vertex boundary conditions.
 Solutions constructed in such a way fulfill the vertex boundary conditions under certain constraints which are given in terms of task parameters.
-Here we will utilize this prescription to Fokker-Planck equation in a metric star graph, which is presented in Fig. 1.
-On each bond $b_j$, of the graph we assign a coordinate $x_j$, which indicates the position along the bond: for bond $e_1$ it is $x_1\in (-\infty,0]$ and for $e_{1,2}$ they are $x_{2,3}\in [0,+\infty)$.
-In what follows, we use the notation $f_j(x)$ for $f_j(x_j)$ and it is understood that $x$ implies the coordinate on the bond $j$ to which the component $f_j$ refers.
+Here we will apply this approach to Fokker-Planck equation on a metric star graph, which is presented in Fig. 1.
+On each bond $e_j$, of the graph we assign a coordinate $x_j$, which indicates the position along the bond: for bond $e_1$ it is $x_1\in (-\infty,0]$ and for $e_{1,2}$ they are $x_{2,3}\in [0,+\infty)$.
+In what follows, we will use the notation $f_j(x)$ for $f_j(x_j)$ and it is understood that $x$ implies the coordinate on the bond $j$ to which the component $f_j$ refers.
 On such graph FPE can be written as

-Here $j$is the bond number, $D_j$ is the diffusion coefficient for $j\;$th bond, $f_j$is the probability density for $j\;$th bond.
+Here $j$ is the bond number, $D_j$ is the diffusion coefficient for $j\;$ th bond, $f_j$ is the probability density for $j\;$th bond.
 To solve Eq.\re{fpe2}. one needs the boundary conditions at the vertex (branching point).
 Here we impose weight continuity for $f_j$ as

-and the boundary conditions following from the current conservation, which are given by Eq.\ref{cons1}
+and the boundary conditions following from the current conservation, which are given by Eq.(\ref{cons1})

 To complete formulation of the task, we need to impose also initial conditions.
-Here we choose them as For the initial conditions imposed as
+Here we choose solutions for the initial conditions imposed as